Vicken-Ghoubiguian/pepperApplications/README.md

 * or it is colored red with closed eyes (opposite <img src="images_to_display_in_github_repos/how_to_install_an_application/6_bis_3.png" data-canonical-src="images_to_display_in_github_repos/how_to_install_an_application/6_bis_3.png" width="73" height="73" align="center" />): you cannot connect to this robot because its NAOqi OS is stopped.

-4. Now is the time to install the applications on the Pepper robot.
+4. Now is the time to install the application on the Pepper robot.
 To do this, open the application you want in the Choregraphe software.
 To illustrate the procedure, the “display Karine Janet” application available in the current GitHub project, in the “demonstrations” folder, will be taken as an example.

 This app simply displays the following image on the Pepper robot's digital tablet.